The Best Setups For Gas Grills, Gas Grill Maintenance And Troubleshooting

 How gas systems work and how to troubleshoot them

-Gas grills have a system for regulating the flow of gas from pipeline or tank, mixing it with oxygen, igniting it, and turning the flow up or down.
+Gas grills have a system for regulating the flow of gas from pipeline or tank, mixing it with oxygen, igniting it, and turning the flow up or down to adjust the temp.
 A number of things can go wrong with the process, although they rarely do, but you need to maintain the system to keep it efficient, operating at optimum heats, and make sure it is safe.

-In order to function properly the propane tank or natural gas pipe must be connected properly.
-Keep in mind that for some odd reason the connection works in reverse of the normal "righty tighty, lefty loosey" rule.
+In order to function properly, the propane tank or natural gas pipe must be connected properly.
+Keep in mind that for safety the threaded connection works in reverse of the normal “righty tighty, lefty loosey” rule.
 Gas connections tighten when you turn them to the left.

 There is often a flexible hose connecting the gas to the grill, and somewhere along the line is a flying saucer shaped regulator.
-It has a small hole on the top.
+Look for cracks, cuts, or kinks in the hose.
+If there is anything suspicious, replace it.
+Wipe the threads on all sides before mating them.
+The regulator has a small hole on the top.
 Make sure it is not clogged.
-This regulator is specifically matched with your grill, so if something is wrong with it or the hose, don't fiddle with it, just get the numbers off them and get the same kind.
+To protect it, turn it so the hole is facing downward.
+This regulator is specifically matched with your grill, so if something is wrong with it or the hose, don’t fiddle with it, just get the numbers off it and buy a new one of the exact same kind.
 No substitutions.
-Look for cracks, cuts, or kinks in the hose.
-If there is anything suspicious, replace it.
+It must match.
+I have more on regulators below.

 If you smell or suspect a leak, mix up some soapy water and with a brush or cloth, paint it on the tubes.
 Open the tank or pipeline valve and look for bubbles.
 If you find leaks, turn off the gas immediately and call the manufacturer or a licensed technician experienced in working with gas systems.